ChainMapper/docker-papel/README.md

 # Proper start
 Use a volume to store all data.
 The image stores it's data in `/data`.
 So mapping that volume will do the trick.

-Additionally you can override the wallet file using a volume pointing to `/config/wallet.data`
+Additionally you can override the config and wallet file using volumes pointing to `/config/papel.conf` and `/config/wallet.data`

 # License
 MIT, see LICENSE file